Patagonia Quandary Review

 Venting and Breathability

-When it comes to venting features, this pant does not have a lot to offer.
-It has mesh lining half of the two front handwarmer pockets as well as the tiny coin pocket, and a small piece of mesh on the inside of the right thigh pocket, but none on the back pockets.
+When it comes to venting features, these pants do not have a ton to offer.
+It has mesh lining on half of the two front handwarmer pockets as well as the tiny coin pocket, and a small piece of mesh on the inside of the right thigh pocket, but none on the back pockets.
 Likewise, there are no other features that accommodate venting, and it does not come in a separate version that is convertible into shorts.

 Although venting is not a strength of this model, we did find that the super-thin fabric feels cooler and breathes better than most of the more substantial materials found on competing pants.
-This pair also has a moisture-absorbing mesh liner around the waistband that is designed to wick away sweat, and even feels nice.
-We think these pants perform toward the top of the review in this metric.
+This pair also has a moisture-absorbing mesh liner around the waistband that is designed to wick away sweat and even feels nice.

 Features

 In terms of pockets, it has two front hand-warmer pockets with a tiny coin pocket, and two rear pockets, the left of which has a zipper.
-On the right thigh is a zippered storage pocket, recessed inside the pant, rather than resting on the outside.
-With no other features to speak of, this pant projects elegant simplicity more than do-it-all functionality.
+On the right thigh is a zippered storage pocket, recessed inside the pants rather than resting on the outside.
+With no other features to speak of, these pants project elegant simplicity more than do-it-all functionality.